pip-services/pip-services-docs/content/en/golang/commons/convert/string_converter.md

 ### Methods

 #### ToNullableString
-Converts value into string or returns nil when value is nil.
+Converts a value into a string or returns nil when the value is nil.

 > ToNullableString(value interface{}) *string

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
 - **returns**: *string - string value or nil when value is nil.

 #### ToString
-Converts value into string or returns "" when value is nil.
+Converts a value into a string or returns "" when the value is nil.

 > ToString(value interface{}) string

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
 - **returns**: string - string value or "" when value is nil.

 #### ToStringWithDefault
-Converts value into string or returns default when value is nil.
+Converts a value into a string or returns a default value when the value is nil.

 > ToStringWithDefault(value interface{}, defaultValue string) string

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
-- **defaultValue**: string - the default value.
+- **defaultValue**: string - default value.
-- **returns**: string - string value or default when value is nil.
+- **returns**: string - string value or default value when value is nil.

 ### Examples